 A group of young women makes its way inside a bustling cafe.

-The fourth woman orders a rich chocolate cake with tea, because she likes gooey desserts but coffee makes her lose out on precious night-time shut-eye.
+The fourth woman orders a rich chocolate cake with tea because she likes gooey desserts but coffee makes her miss out on precious night-time shut-eye.

 As they talk about their hobbies and the latest happenings in their lives, the diversity in their interests and daily activities becomes even more apparent.

 One of them loves doing daily yoga workouts to stay fit.
 Another one prefers sprinting on the treadmill a couple of times a week.